wiktor-waj/my_dotfiles/README.md

-Installing works by creating symbolic links to the files within this repository.
+Installing works by creating symbolic links to the files within `dotfiles` repository.
 This is done to easily keep track of changes.
 The side effect of this solution is that you need to keep the repository somewhere on your disk if you want the dotfiles to work.